 College Internship Program (CIP)

-The College Internship Program is a comprehensive post-secondary transition program for young adults on the Autism Spectrum and with Learning Differences.
+The College Internship Program is a comprehensive post-secondary transition program for individuals ages 18-26 with autism, ADHD, and other other learning differences offering comprehensive and specialized services.
 Students receive individualized supports in the area of social skills, college academics, internship and career development, and life skills.

 Spectrum Support Program RIT

 Clarence Learn to Swim offers several programs to children and their families.
-Two of their programs are specifically geared towards children with special needs and significant medical conditions.
+Two of their programs are specifically geared towards children with special needs or a significant medical condition.

-EMW's Dream League was formed to give children ages 5-16 the opportunity to play baseball in an environment that is flexible and based on participants' abilities.
+EMW's Dream League was formed to give children ages 5-18; or up to age 21 (18 - 21 will need to be approved by the Dream League Coordinator) the opportunity to play baseball in an environment that is flexible and based on participants' abilities.
 Both resident and non-resident are welcome.
 Each player is paired with a "buddy" who provides encouragement and assistance as needed.

-The Access Pass permits residents of New York State with permanent disabilities, as defined in the application, free use of the parks, historic sites, and recreational facilities operated by the New York State Office of Parks, Recreation and Historic Preservation (State Parks) and the New York State Department of Environmental Conservation (DEC).
+The Access Pass permits residents of New York State with disabilities, as defined in the application, free or discounted use of state parks, historic sites, and recreational facilities operated by the New York State Office of Parks, Recreation and Historic Preservation and the New York State Department of Environmental Conservation.